prabirshrestha/nji/README.md

 # Nuget

-You can also nji from nuget.
+You can also download nji from nuget.

     Install-Package nji